llm-bible/llm-bible.github.io/_publications/chen2024measuring.markdown

 bibkey: chen2024measuring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.20180"}
-tags: ['Model Architecture', 'Attention Mechanism', 'Few-Shot', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Few-Shot', 'Attention Mechanism', 'Model Architecture']
 ---
 The evaluation of large language models (LLMs) has drawn substantial attention in the field recently.
 This work focuses on evaluating LLMs in a